will7hughes/Dialektor/README.md

 Version: 1.0.1<br>
 Dialektor is a tool for recording audio and creating a ledger of recorded audios in order to study the change overtime.

-### Possible Usages
+##### Possible Usages
-- Learning
-  - Languages, instruments, speech therapy
+- Learning languages, instruments, and speech therapy
-- Research
-  - Dialects, linguistics
+- Researching dialects and linguistics
-- Professions
-  - Speech-Language Pathologist
+- Assisting Speech-Language Pathologists

 Table of Contents
 =================